HEIG-VD-WEB/web-course/docs/educational-objectives/part-2/index.md

 At the end of this part, you will should be able to know:

-- You know what a **PHP** is, what are the advantages and disadvantages about it and when and why we need/use it.
+- You know what **PHP** is, what are the advantages and disadvantages about it and when and why we need/use it.
 - You know what a **dependency** is, what are the advantages and disadvantages about it and when and why we need/use it.
 - You know what a **package manager** is, what are the advantages and disadvantages about it and when and why we need/use it.
 - You know what a **linter** is, what are the advantages and disadvantages about it and when and why we need/use it.
 - You know what a **web framework** is, what are the advantages and disadvantages about it and when and why we need/use it.
 - You know what a **ORM** is, what are the advantages and disadvantages about it and when and why we need/use it.
-- You know what **static web development** is, what are the advantages and disadvantages about it and when and why we need/use it.
 - You know what **dynamic web development** is, what are the advantages and disadvantages about it and when and why we need/use it.
 - You know what **routing** is, what are the advantages and disadvantages about it and when and why we need/use it.
 - You know what **GET** is, what are the advantages and disadvantages about it and when and why we need/use it.